Top trends in health information & communications technology for 2017

 Top trends identified by HIMMS-Elsevier Digital Healthcare Awards participants

-Winners and finalists in the 2016 HIMSS-Elsevier Digital Healthcare Awards competition have identified their views on what would be the most impactful health ICT trends for 2017.
+Winners and finalists in the 2016 HIMSS-Elsevier Digital Healthcare Awards competition have identified their views on what would be the most impactful health ICT trends for 2017.“An increase in the adoption of EMR”

-Assistant Prof. Korpong Rookkapan, MDOver the last decade, health ICT has undeniably been an important factor in moving the industry forward in Thailand and other ASEAN countries.
+Over the last decade, health ICT has undeniably been an important factor in moving the industry forward in Thailand and other ASEAN countries.
 With Thailand being home to two EMRAM Stage-6 hospitals – Paknampo Hospital being the first to receive this recognition – health ICT is certainly on the upward trend in the country.
 We anticipate 2017 being the year where there is an increase in the adoption of EMR (electronic medical record), which can improve the quality of care, reduce medical errors and enhance the speed of care delivery.
-We also expect to see homegrown health ICT solutions, customized to our unique culture as well as the rise of big data and analytics for predictive, precision and personalized medicine.
+We also expect to see homegrown health ICT solutions, customized to our unique culture as well as the rise of big data and analytics for predictive, precision and personalized medicine.— Assistant Prof. Korpong Rookkapan, MD, Hospital Director, Paknampo Hospital, Thailand

 Winner: 2016 Outstanding ICT Achievement Award-Asia Pacific